geocoug/pg-upsert/docs/examples.md

 ### Upsert only

 Run upsert procedures on all tables and commit changes without running QA checks.
 Changes will not be committed if `do_commit=False`.
+It is important to note that `PgUpsert` does not verify if QA checks have been run before running the upsert process.
+It simply checks if there are any errors present in the corresponding error columns of the control table.
+It is recommended to run QA checks before running the upsert process, but there may be cases where you want to skip QA checks and run the upsert process only.

 ```python
 upsert.upsert_all().commit()